fenner/probe-clarification/draft-fenner-probe-clarification.md

 Extension Header followed by one or more objects.
 When applied to the ICMP Extended Echo Request message, the ICMP Extension Structure MUST contain exactly one instance of the [Interface Identification Object](#IntIdObj).
+Unlike other applications of RFC 4884, the ICMP Extension Structure does not cover the rest of the packet; it ends at the end of the single Interface Identification Object, and what follows is simply optional data.

 If the L-bit is set, the Interface Identification Object can identify the probed interface by name, index, or address.
 If the L-bit is clear,